stoned-ape/digital_sorting_device/README.md

 A device like this could be added to a cpu as vector instruction.
 Such an instruction could speed up a mergesort algorithm.
 If a cpu had an 8 int sorting device, an array of 16 ints could be sorted with a recursion depth of 1 instead of 4.
 Likewise, an array of 32 ints could be sorted with a recursion depth of 2.

 ## Simple Example
 The design in the diagram has the smallest possible width.
 It can be cascaded to accomadate longer arrays as seen in the code.
-The cascade is purely horizontal, only two array register are ever necessary.
+The cascade is purely horizontal, only two array registers are ever necessary.
 ![img](sort_reg2.png)